 3. Increases Talent Pool

 Subsequently, talent requests for React Native app developers have increased by 18.1% between 2016 and 2017 (Toptal via Software Development Times).
 This means more work opportunities for developers and a larger pool of talented developers to choose from.

 As a newer technology, React Native isn’t perfect.
 But even with minor challenges and limitations, the positives far outweigh any negatives.

 React Native in Action

 Recently at Perfect Sense, we saw the benefits of React Native while developing a mobile application for an outdoor company.
 Our work on this app kicked off with iOS development.
 Once that was complete, React Native compiled the codebase, enabling us to begin development on the Android version of the app at 80% complete.
-This meant that because we chose to use React Native the entire project took us one third of the time to complete.
+Because we chose to use React Native, the entire project took us one-third of the time it should have.

 What the Future Holds

 Google announced in February 2018 that its new mobile UI framework Flutter is now in beta.
-While it’s too soon to know which framework will win out as the better option, it’s clear that mobile UI frameworks such as these are the future of mobile application development, as we continue to move towards creating apps as fast as they can be dreamed up.
+While it’s too soon to know which framework will win out as the better option, it’s clear mobile UI frameworks such as these are the future of mobile application development, as we continue to move toward creating apps as quickly as they can be dreamed up.